 There are few places in the world as rugged and remote as Patagonia.
 Sitting at the very tip of the South American continent, this unspoiled and sparsely populated region offers a haven to adventure seekers, nature lovers, and anyone looking for an experience unlike any they've ever had before.

 With fjords, mountains, grasslands, glaciers, lakes, rushing rivers, and their attendant wildlife, Patagonia contains a treasure trove of scenery, flora, and fauna.
 Read on for a few reasons to visit this unique destination for yourself.
-And if this strikes your fancy, check out our Patagonian Frontiers and Patagonia Explorer: the Best of Chile small group tours.
+And if this strikes your fancy, check out our Patagonian Frontiers and Patagonia Explorer small group tours.

 1. Torres del Paine National Park